secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/implementation/index.html.md

 ## Project Management using GitLab

-The LXP Implementation team uses [GitLab issue boards](https://gitlab.com/gitlab-com/people-group/learning-development/edcast-lxp-implementation/-/boards) to track and collaborate on the roll out of the EdCast LXP.
+The LXP Implementation team uses [GitLab issue boards](https://gitlab.com/gitlab-com/people-group/learning-development/edcast-lxp-implementation/-/boards) and [GitLab Epics](https://gitlab.com/groups/gitlab-com/-/epics/918) to track and collaborate on the roll out of the EdCast LXP.